 Try to solve the rest of the puzzle using the rules we've explained in this article.
 If you want to see the solution for yourself, take a look at this image gallery, which shows the process of solving this puzzle.

 Some futoshiki puzzles will be much more complex than the one we've presented here.
 To solve these puzzles, you'll need to employ logic and the process of elimination.
 Sometimes you won't be able to determine what's in a particular box -- you may only be able to figure out what's not in it.
 In those cases, you should jot down the numbers you think are possibilities and return to the box later once you've solved other parts of the puzzle and narrowed your choices.
 And remember, just because our greater-than and less-than digits in this game are sequential, that's not always the case.
 Five is greater than two, after all!

-To learn more about puzzles, check out the links on the next page.
+To learn more about puzzles, check out the links below.

 More Great Links